CodeSonia/travelrMap/README.md

 - It takes too much time and hassle to find points of interests when planning trips.
 As a user they'll have to visit various websites or applications to find their required details to make an informed choice.
 - Feeling overwhelmed from having to navigate multiple pages and having to keep many tabs open, adding complexity to make a decision.
 This creates a negative experience for a user, as travel _should_ be a fun thing to do!
   - Nielson [1] research has found that:
-    >Travelers spent an average of 53 days visiting 28 different websites over a period of 76 online sessions.
+    >Travellers spent an average of 53 days visiting 28 different websites over a period of 76 online sessions.

 That is a lot of time and effort for the average person to find their right travel plans.
 This can be further negative/painful for someone who is trying to plan an itinerary alongside a full-time career and family commitments.
 </details>